huehuecoyotl/illinifurs-site/markdown/main/chat.md

 # Telegram

 The primary group chat of the IlliniFurs is on Telegram.
-Meetings and special events are also announced in this chat.
+Meetings and special events are announced in this chat, and it's where most conversation happens as well.
 Contact one of the officers below to be added.

 <% officers.forEach(function(officer){ %>
     <div class="card">